 Personal

-To nourish her creativity and light her fire, she plays the piano, dances with her eyes closed, cooks without a recipe for her well-willing friends, and reads novels, plays, essays, and altogether too many disturbing tomes on American history, Soviet history, Belgian, French and Dutch colonial history.
+To nourish her creativity and light her fire, she plays the piano, dances with her eyes closed, cooks without a recipe for her well-willing friends, and reads novels, poems, essays, and altogether too many disturbing tomes on American history, Soviet history, Belgian, French and Dutch colonial history.
 Her beacon is the Belarusian oral historian Svetlana Alexievich, who understands that history lives in the heart.